September 1 THOUGHTS BECOME WORDS

 1 Chronicles 16:8

 As an athlete, it is easy to tell who makes the difference.
 Imagine how frustrating you would be if the credit was given to your teammate after you did something great.
 You would be frustrated.
 The same is true in our relationship with God.
 Many times people stand up and take credit for things only God could have done.
 Just as in a family, this is wrong.
-Are you praising God for the things He has done in your life?
+Name some things that you are praising God for in your life?

 2 Corinthians 10:1-18